jhallq1/discord-reminders-bot/README.md

  - `npm start`

 ## Testing
-To run the tests, you will need to start up a local Redis server.
+To run the tests, a local Redis server must be running.